lomska/russian-budget-tracker/README.md

 <b>THE DASHBOARD</b>

 This project's indicators-tracking dashboard (in Plotly Dash) is available [HERE](https://russian-budget-tracker.herokuapp.com/).
 There's only a desktop version available at the moment.
-The code from [rbt_tracking_dashboard_local_server.py](rbt_tracking_dashboard_local_server.py) shows how to run it locally.
+The code from [rbt_tracking_dashboard_local_server.py](rbt_tracking_dashboard_local_server.py) shows how to run it locally; the assets folder is necessary for that.

 <b>THE DATASET</b>